-Dhaka Community Hospital Trust (DCH Trust) is the pioneer organization in the field of Arsenic contamination in Bangladesh.
-It really deserves the sole credit for highlight the serious health hazards caused by arsenic contamination in groundwater.
-DCH Trust has implemented deferent kinds of safe water options like River Sands Filter (RSF), Rain Water Harvesting, Dug-well, Water Quality Test etc. About 100000 people are getting arsenic free safe water in arsenic affected areas of Bangladesh.
-In addition DCH Trust has implemented the following programme on Arsenic Mitigation and Safe Water Option.
+DCH is the pioneer organization in the field of Arsenic contamination in Bangladesh.
+It really deserves the sole credit for highlight the serious health hazards caused by arsenic contamination in ground water.
+DCH has implemented deferent kinds of safe water options like River Sands Filter (RSF), Rain Water Harvesting, Dug-well, Water Quality Test etc. About 100000 people are getting arsenic free safe water in arsenic affected areas of Bangladesh.
+In addition DCH has implemented the following programme on Arsenic Mitigation and Safe Water

 Ministry of Health and Family Welfare & UNDP Financial Survey